1950 FIFA World Cup: Format

-A new playing format was proposed by the Brazilian organisers of the tournament to maximise matches and ticket sales since the stadium and infrastructure were so costly.
-The 13 teams were divided into four first-round groups (or "pools" as they were then called) of four teams, with the winner of each group advancing to a final group stage, playing in round-robin format to determine the cup winner.
-A straight knockout tournament, as had been used in 1934 and 1938, would have featured only sixteen games (including the third-place playoff), while the proposed two rounds of the group format would guarantee thirty games, and thus more ticket revenue.
-In addition, this format would guarantee each team at least three games, and thus provide more incentive for European teams to make the journey to South America and compete.
+A new playing format was proposed by the Brazilian organisers of the tournament to maximise matches and ticket sales since the stadiums and infrastructure had been so costly.
+The thirteen teams were divided into four first-round groups (or "pools" as they were then called) of four teams, with the winner of each group advancing to a final group stage, playing in round-robin format to determine the cup winner.
+A straight knockout tournament, as had been used in 1934 and 1938, would have featured only sixteen games (including the match for third place), while the proposed two rounds of the group format guaranteed thirty games, and thus more ticket revenue.
+In addition, this format guaranteed each team at least three games, and thus provide more incentive for European teams to make the journey to South America and compete.
 FIFA originally resisted this proposal, but reconsidered when Brazil threatened to back out of hosting the tournament if this format was not used.

 In each group, teams were awarded 2 points for a win and 1 point for a draw.
 Had there been a tie on points for first place in a group, a playoff would have been held to determine the group winner.

 The entire tournament was arranged in such a way that the four first-round groups had no geographical basis.
-Hence, several teams were obliged to cover large distances to complete their programme, although Brazil was allowed to play two of its three group matches in Rio de Janeiro while its other group game was held in the relatively nearby city of São Paulo.
+Most teams were obliged to cover large distances to complete their programme.
+However, Brazil was allowed to play two of its three group matches in Rio de Janeiro while its other group game was held in the relatively nearby city of São Paulo.